apple patient

 With the release of iOS 16.3.1 last week, Apple fixed several security vulnerabilities for iPhone and iPad users.
 Although the company has already detailed these patches on its website, Apple has now updated its security page to announce that even more vulnerabilities have been fixed with the latest iOS updates.

-Like Aaron on Twitter writes, Apple has added a new CVE (Common Vulnerabilities and Exposures) for iOS 16.3.1 and three new CVEs for iOS 16.3, released in January.
-The new vulnerability, identified by Apple and fixed in iOS 16.3.1, is related to a "maliciously crafted certificate" that can lead to a denial-of-service (DoS) attack, where the attacker floods the device or network with traffic to trigger a crash.
-Loud Apple fixed the DoS problem through “improved input validation.”
+Like Aaron on Twitter writes, Apple has added one new CVE (Common Vulnerabilities and Exposures) for iOS 16.3.1 and three new CVEs for iOS 16.3, released in January.
+The new vulnerability, identified by Apple and fixed in iOS 16.3.1, is related to a "maliciously crafted certificate" that could lead to a denial-of-service (DoS) attack, in which the attacker floods the device or network with traffic to cause a crash.
+Loud Apple fixed the DoS issue with “improved input validation.”

 iOS 16.3.1: The update is strongly recommended